Is there anything more frightening in the world of exercise, than the words people throw around in the weight training community??

 Some of the same or similar symptoms can occur, but the main one is simply a drop in training performance and consequently the desire to train.

-Sometimes coaches do this purposefully in an effort to drive what’s termed ‘supercompensation’ but I’m getting away from this term.
+Sometimes coaches will purposefully get trainees to over-reach, in an effort to drive what’s termed ‘supercompensation.’
+A term I’m getting away from.

 A model that makes much more sense to me is the Fitness-Fatigue Model.
 Over reaching fits into this model, by simply pushing the stressor longer or harder than you might normally, only to let a person recover completely.